Links on Android Authority may earn us a commission. Learn more.

 What are some Matter alternatives?

-There’s nothing fully equivalent to Matter, but Zigbee and Z-Wave are both low-power and (relatively) platform-agnostic.
-That is, if you pair supported accessories to a Zigbee or Z-Wave hub, it’s only that hub that needs to be compatible with something like Alexa or Google Assistant.
+There’s nothing fully equivalent to Matter, but Zigbee and Z-Wave are both low-power like Thread and (relatively) platform-agnostic.
+That is, if you pair supported accessories to a Zigbee or Z-Wave hub, it’s only that hub that needs to be compatible with something like Alexa or HomeKit.

-Amazon has a technology called Sidewalk, which can help extend the range and reliability of smart home devices.
+Amazon has a US-only technology called Sidewalk, used to extend the range and reliability of compatible devices like Echo speakers, Ring cameras, and Tile trackers.
 Only select Amazon products can serve as Sidewalk bridges, however, and a small portion of your bandwidth may be shared with neighbors if they have Sidewalk too.
-While Amazon swears that the protocol is secure, the notion of involuntary bandwidth sharing has prompted some people to disable it via the Alexa app, and it wouldn’t be surprising if Amazon abandoned the protocol once Matter over Thread takes off.
+While Amazon swears that the protocol is secure, the notion of involuntary bandwidth sharing has prompted some people to disable it via the Alexa app, and it wouldn’t be surprising if Amazon abandoned the protocol once Matter and Thread take off.

 Should I wait to buy Matter devices?

 If you’re not concerned about Wi-Fi coverage or occasionally operating without internet access, Matter is really just a nice perk.
-A device that supports Alexa, HomeKit, or Google Assistant will continue to support those platforms once Matter is available, so if you’re already committed to one of them, you can pull the trigger on any certified accessory.
+A device that supports Alexa, HomeKit, or Google Home will continue to support those platforms once Matter is available, so if you’re already committed to one of them, you can pull the trigger on any compatible accessory.
+It’s just better futureproofing to choose products slated for Matter support.